TeemuKoivisto/teemukoivisto.xyz/packages/site/blog/01-hello-world/index.md

 What in the end happened was, that having spent a considerable amount of time banging my head against various issues with Gatsby and other tools alike, I failed to muster strength to run past the finish line.
 I had the domain, I had the whole CI pipeline and infra setup but I just couldn't finish it.

-A _little_ CSS fix here and there, I told myself, but the fact was other things, like school work and work work (I worked part-time) had a little more urgent priority than torturing myself with this blog.
+A _little_ CSS fix here and there, I told myself, but the fact was other things, like school work and work work (I worked part-time) had a little more priority than torturing myself with this blog.

 And I have to say that some of my original writing was a bit tongue in cheek.
 Probably caused by the madness I had to deal with, no doubt, but it left me pondering whether I was making a comedy site or a technical blog.
 I think blog should be written relatively entertainingly but comedy is something that doesn't always translate well across audiences.

 ## Next.js

 The blog was left to languish as I carried on with school and work.
 I graduated with a MSc. from data science and one day a new server-side rendering framework gained my attention named [Next.js](https://nextjs.org/).
-It had gained a lot of hype and it seemed fun to try out alongside this fancy CSS library named [TailwindCSS](https://tailwindcss.com/).
+It had a lot of hype and it seemed fun to try out alongside this fancy CSS library named [TailwindCSS](https://tailwindcss.com/).

 My impressions were... good.
 Straight from the get-go Next.js felt a lot less magical as you didn't have to wrap your head around GraphQL but could, instead, just parse Markdown files with normal file operations.
 Neat.
 Also the abstractions felt a lot less leaky and the file-to-page approach was very easy to grasp.
-I don't want to outrightly say Gatsby is inferior in all aspects, it is a fine tool which (once you figure it out) can produce wonderful sites!
+I don't want to outrightly say Gatsby was inferior in all aspects, it is a fine tool which (once you figure it out) can produce wonderful sites!
 But these are like, my opinion man.

 However, I do want to note Gatsby's strange infatuation with its silly `gatsby-node.js` config file.
 It's just a nightmare to debug compared to Next.js where I could just use `fs` and `remark` to parse the markdown.
-No need to rebuild the site constantly and debug reading console logs from terminal or invent queries from the GraphQL GUI.
+No need to rebuild the site constantly and debug using console logs from terminal or invent queries from the GraphQL GUI.
 (Hopefully things have changed since then)

 And the deployment!
 One can say Next.js was among the first to offer the modern frontend deployment flow where you just click buttons from the console and vóila!
 You have setup a working pipeline from your GitHub repo to a website.
 Goodbye edge lambdas and stupid CSP rules.
 Also, at least back then, Next.js was far ahead in image optimization.